emdeh/emdeh.github.io/_posts/2024-01-15-devvortex-walkthrough.md

 ---

 # Introduction
-Devvortex is a easy Linux box.
+Devvortex is an easy Linux box.
 It involves enumerating a domain to reveal a Content Management System called *Joomla*.

-An exploit is then used to perform an **Unauthenticated information disclosure.**
+An exploit is then used to perform an **Unauthenticated Information Disclosure.**

-This results in obtaining MySQL credentials which were **re-used** to authenticate to the Joomla admin panel.
+This results in stealing MySQL credentials which are **re-used** to authenticate to the Joomla admin panel.

 From there a reverse shell is obtained by modifying the `login.php`.
 Once the reverse shell is established the MySQL database is enumerated  to obtain two hashes.
-Once a hash is creacked, SSH is used to log on.
+Once a hash is cracked, SSH is used to log on.

-**Privilege escalation** is achieved by exploiting a vulnerability in the `apport-cli` utility, which the user has `sudo` rights to.
-This ultimately spawns an elevated shell.
+**Privilege escalation** is achieved by exploiting a vulnerability in the `apport-cli` utility, which the user has `sudo` rights over.
+This ultimately spawns a privileged shell.

 ## Methods